dan-rodrigues/icestation-32/simulator/README.md

 ## Quickstart

-An example script is included to build and run the sprites demo in one step.
+An example script is included to build and run the sprites demo + Verilator sim in one step.
 Note that this example script assumes a GNU RISC-V toolchain is already installed and configured in its Makefile.

 ```
 ./build-and-run-sprites-demo.sh